What is a putter and why does it decide on the green?

 How to use this guide if you already have preferences (my case: blade ≤34″)

-If it happens to you like it does to me and A short blade gives you sensitivity and control:
+If you're like me and a short blade gives you sensitivity and control:

-1. Ensures ≤34″ to put eyes where you want (in my case, left on the ball).
+- Make sure ≤34″ to put the eyes where you want them (in my case, left on the ball).

-3. Keep symmetry of swing for tame long putts (I love them; it's where I scratch bumps).
+- Maintain swing symmetry to tame long putts (I love them; it's where I scratch shots).

-4. Take loft ~3° as a reference and fine-tune according to your shot and the club's green.
+- Take a ~3° loft as a reference and fine-tune it based on your shot and the club's green.

 FAQs